 for larger repositories this can take many hours to run, and places some load on the server.
 Run it at the weekends when this is less of a problem.
-Usage

 '''

 <#

 .Synopsis

 p4verify.ps1 performs p4d archive verification on all appropriate depots

 .Description

 Runs "p4 verify -qz //depot/..." as appropriate to the depot type.

 For replicas it adds the "-t" flag to transfer missing revisions.

 Sends an error message with errors if BAD! or MISSING! is found in the output.

 .Parameter sdp-instance

 The specified SDP instance to verify

+.Option -fast

+Specify -fast to check only for MISSING files, skipping expensive checksum

+calculations required for a full verify.
+This requires the P4D server

+version to be 2021.1 or later.

+.Option -nt

+Specify -nt to avoid scheduling tranfers on a replica.
+By default, if running

+on a replica, the '-t' option is added to 'p4 verify' commands to schedule

+transfers to attempt self-healing missing or bad archive files.
+The -nt can

+be used to confirm whether prior attempts at self-healing by transferring

+files from the P4TARGET server were effective.

 .Example

-p4verify.ps1 Master
+p4verify.ps1 1

 .Example

+p4verify.ps1 1 -fast

+.Example

-p4verify.ps1 1
+p4verify.ps1 1 -nt

 #>

 '''